raspibolt/raspibolt/bonus/lightning/index.md

 ## Liquidity management (rebalancing)
 * **[Balance of Satoshis](balance-of-satoshis.md)** - a tool to rebalance your channels and set up a LN node monitoring Telegram bot

+## Node management
+* **[Thunderhub](thunderhub.md)** - a browser interface to mange all parts of your LN node like forwarding fees, channel opening/closeing, usage of lnurl and much more.

 ---

 ## Even more Extras